CTUAvastLab/JsonGrinder.jl/docs/src/schema.md

 end
 ```

-defers all statistics about its children to them, and the only statistic is again a counter `updated,` about observation times.
+defers all statistics about its children to them, and the only statistic is again a counter `updated` about number of observations.
 Fields `childs` contains all keys which were observed in specific Dictionary and their corresponding `<:JSONEntry` values with statistics about values observed under given key.

 ### MultiEntry